maxadamo/galera_proxysql/README.md

 ## Description

-The version 2.x.x of this module is a great leap forward.
-There is fully working unit test, and the modules sets up and bootstrap Galera cluster and ProxySQL with SSL support.
+The version 3.x.x of this module is a great leap forward.
+It run Percona 80, 57 and 56 and ProxySQL with SSL support.

+If you want to upgrade your database from 57 to 80, you can follow these instructions: [upgrade from Percona 5.7 to 8.0](http://wiki.gant.org/documentation-webpages/sst.html)

-The status of the cluster is checked at run time through the fact `galera_status` and puppet will attempt to re-join the node in case of disconnection.
+The status of the cluster is checked at run time through by a puppet fact and puppet will attempt to re-join the node in case of disconnection.

 If puppet fails to recover a node you can use the script `galera_wizard.py` provided with this module.